 THE GIFT OF PLEASANT T. ROWLAND

-The instrument is featured in the MSO Christmas concerts and in the Sept.
+The instrument is featured in the annual MSO Christmas concerts and was spotlighted in the Sept.
 19-21, 2014 concerts with organist Samuel Hutchison when Camille Saint-Saëns' Symphony No. 3 (Organ Symphony)

 was performed.
 In addition to the Overture Concert Organ Season, the organ is featured in the Free Farmers’ Market Concert series with three summer events and in the Free Community Hymn Sings.